 Isidro Fainé, Caixabank's chairman, has been re-elected unanimously by CECA's board of directors to lead this association for another six years.
 This decision will be ratified at the general meeting on 22 March.

 For the twelfth year in a row, Actualidad Económica recognises the philanthropic work of savings banks, which have been able to navigate the crisis with imagination and efficiency in order to continue fulfilling their founding objective, which consists of promoting social inclusion

 Yesterday Ceca, the association of savings banks, expressed its positive assessment of the fact that banking foundations already “have a stable regulatory framework in order to face the challenges of the current economic and financial environment”, after the circular approved by the Bank of Spain (Banco de España) this same week.

 “All crises produce excess capacity, and not only in the financial sector, but all sectors.
 We have seen changes of management with the restructuring.
 The problem is that lenders are in a lot of debt, so the restructuring needs to continue, perhaps by means of mergers.
 Of course, I believe that there will be more cross-border mergers”, the chairman of the EBA added.

-Enria explained, in an interview published in the CECA Ahorro magazine, in which, when asked by the Spanish banks, he assured that it is “unquestionable” that they have suffered a “very strong" restructuring and that they have very good levels of capital
+In an interview published in CECA's Ahorro Magazine, when asked about Spanish banks, Enria ensured that they have 'undeniably' experienced a 'severe' restructuring and that they have very positive levels of capital